 Global Positioning Systems (GPS): A Global Strategic Business Report

-Key global players profiled in the report include FEI-Zyfer, Inc., Furuno USA Inc., Garmin International Inc., Hemisphere GPS Inc., Hexagon AB, ITT Exelis, KVH Industries Inc., MiTAC International Corporation, NavCom Technology Inc., Navico, Inc., Orolia Group, Rockwell Collins Inc., Sokkia Topcon Co.
-Ltd., Symmetricom Inc., TomTom International B.V., and Trimble Navigation Limited, among others.
+Key players in the Global Positioning Systems market place include Fei-Zyfer Inc., Furuno USA Inc., Garmin International Inc., Hemisphere GPS, ITT Corporation Geospatial Systems, KVH Industries Inc., MiTAC International Corporation, Magellan Navigation Inc., Mio Technology Benelux N.V, Navman New Zealand, NavCom Technology Inc., NovAtel Inc., Navico, Orolia Group, Raytheon Systems Co., Rockwell Collins Inc., SiRF Technology Holdings Inc., Sokkia Topcon Co.
+Ltd., Symmetricom Inc., TomTom International B.V., Trimble Navigation Limited, among others.

-The research report titled "Global Positioning Systems (GPS): A Global Strategic Business Report" announced by Global Industry Analysts, Inc., provides a comprehensive review of market trends, drivers, challenges, competition, company profiles, mergers and acquisitions and other strategic industry activity.
-The report provides market estimates and projections (in US$ million) for major geographic markets such as the United States, Japan, Europe, Asia-Pacific, and Rest of World.
-End-use application segments analyzed include Land-Based Applications (In-Vehicle Navigation, Survey/Mapping, and Tracking/Machine Control), Aviation, Marine, and Timing.
+The research report titled "Global Positioning Systems (GPS): A Global Strategic Business Report" announced by Global Industry Analysts, Inc., provides a comprehensive review of market trends, drivers, challenges, competition, company profile, mergers and acquisitions and other strategic industry activity.
+The report provides market estimates and projections in (US$) for major geographic markets such as United States, Japan, Europe, Asia-Pacific, and Rest of World.
+End-use application markets analyzed include Land-Based Applications (In-Vehicle Navigation, Consumer, Survey/Mapping, and Tracking/Machine Control), OEM, Aviation, Marine, Military, and Timing.

 For more details about this comprehensive market research report, please visit –